Additive sink subtraction: A proof of the main result

-Throughout, ``factor'' refers to a symbolic word of the form $x^y$, while ``factor set'' refers to the induced set of game positions when a reference point is fixed.
-We only pass to factor sets when verifying reachability or anti-collision.
+The value of a factor set is its factor-value.
+A {\em factor-option} of $F$ is a factor $F'$ such that there is an $x\in \texttt{F'}$ such that, for some $y\in \texttt{F}$, $x-y\in \{m, 2m+k, 3m+k\}=\{s_1,s_2,s_3\}$.
 To read the tables: fix a column factor set.
 Each row lists all potential factor-options of a relevant game value.
 Reachability tables ensure the existence of smaller values as move options, while anti-collision tables exclude equal values in the set of move options; here a triple of inequalities corresponds to the moves $s_1, s_2, s_3$, respectively.